ywx/NppAStyle/readme.txt

     indent namespaces
     Indent the contents of namespace blocks.

+    indent continuation #
+    Indent continuation lines an additional # indents.
+    The valid values are 0 thru 4 indents.
+    The default value is 1 indent.

     indent labels
     Indent labels so that they appear one indent less than the current indentation level, rather than being